tengukosho/pj-forum/PROJECT_DOCUMENTATION.md

 1. **JWT Token Storage**: Tokens are stored in localStorage, which is vulnerable to XSS attacks.
 Consider using httpOnly cookies for production.

-2. **No Real-time Updates**: Notifications and new replies require page refresh.
+2. **No Real-time Updates**: New replies require page refresh.
 Consider implementing WebSockets for real-time features.

 3. **File Upload**: File upload functionality is configured but not fully implemented in the UI.